Learn to let go of things you cannot control

 Small Business owners are often over-used by their clients.
 Those never-ending small requests eating up too much of your time?
 Can’t say “No” due to the fear of losing them?
 Indeed, we do need to fulfill several of these extra demands, but if those list of demands never end or become quite unreasonable, have the courage to say “No”, backed by a solid reason.
 Well, unless they are ready to pay for the extra cost involved.

-Outsource your Accounts Receivables to a Collection Agency:
+Outsource your aging AR to a Collection Agency

 Recovering money from clients who refuse to pay on time can be really frustrating.
 It can eventually lead you to write those off as a complete loss in the accounting books.

 Creating well-planned policies for common tasks such as recovering money from accounts over 60-90 days past due by involving a professional Debt Collection Agency.
 It will not only help you to recover some of that lost money but drastically reduce your stress and of your employees.

 Developing systems also means you don’t have to reinvent the wheel every time you get a new client or launch a new product.